-In this paper, we have briefly described the implementation of a Java interface for WMPI and we compared the performance of a parallel benchmark when using the JWMPI, JWPVM and the corresponding C versions.
-The first results are quite promising and show the effectiveness of our Java bindings.
+In this paper, we have described the implementation of a Java interface for WMPI and we compared the performance of a parallel benchmark when using the Java interface in WMPI, WPVM and the corresponding C versions.
+The first results are quite promising and show the effectiveness of our Java binding for WMPI.
+Although the use of pure Java code seems quite promising there is still a small performance gap between Java and C code.
+Until the Java compiler technology reaches maturity, the use of native code in Java programs is certainly a way to improve performance.

 The second set of results were taken in a mixed configuration where some of the processes were executing in Java and others in C. Those experiments show that it is possible to achieve really heterogeneous computations where we can have processes of the same parallel application running in different languages.

-More than the heterogeneity of the language we have presented a solution that masks the heterogeneity at the platform level.
-With the use of the Java bindings for WMPI and the software JET-Bridge component it became possible to execute meta-applications using different tools: some tasks are executed in a Web-based computing tool (as Java applets) while the other tasks can be executed in a cluster platform running WMPI.
+More than the heterogeneity at the language level we also presented a solution that masks the heterogeneity at the platforms level.
+With the use of the Java bindings for WMPI and the software module that was implemented in the JET system (JET-Bridge) it became possible to execute meta-applications using different tools: some tasks are executed in a Web-based computing tool while the other tasks can be executed in a cluster platform running WMPI.

-It is our belief that Java will be the dominant language in the coming years and that it can also be used for high-performance and scientific computing provided there are the right tools to achieve this goal.
+It is our believe that Java will be the dominant language in the next coming years and that it can also be used for high-performance and scientific computing provided there are the right tools to achieve this goal.
 The Java components that were described in this paper can be a small but useful contribution to that goal.